-The Company has continued to purchase those services because it believes the terms it receives from them are at least as favorable to the Company as it could obtain from non-affiliated providers of similar services.
-The Company believes it is the largest and most important customer of its affiliates (and from time to time may be their only customer), and it accordingly is able to negotiate better terms, receives more personal and responsive service and is more likely to receive credits and other financial accommodations from its affiliates than the Company could reasonably expect to receive from an unrelated service provider who has significant other customers and business.
-The Company periodically engages an outside firm to conduct a survey of fees and rates charged by comparable national labor sourcing firms to serve as a comparison to the rates charged by such affiliates.
+The Company continues to purchase services from SMS and SMSI because it believes the terms it receives from them are at least as favorable to the Company as it could obtain from non-affiliated providers of similar services.
+The Company believes it is the largest and most important customer of SMS and SMSI (and from time to time may be their only customer), and accordingly the Company is able to negotiate better terms, receives more personal and responsive service and is more likely to receive credits and other financial accommodations from its affiliates than the Company could reasonably expect to receive from an unrelated service provider who has significant other customers and business.
+The Company periodically engages an outside firm to conduct a survey of fees and rates charged by comparable national labor sourcing firms to serve as a comparison to the rates charged by such affiliates, and expects to repeat that survey during 2012.
 The most recent such survey showed that the rates negotiated with the Affiliates are in fact slightly less than those charged by unrelated vendors providing similar services.
-The Company's cost of revenue would have increased by \$609,000 and \$492,000 for the years ended December 31, 2010 and 2009, respectively, if the Company would have instead used an unaffiliated entity to provide comparable services at the surveyed rates.
+The Company's cost of revenue would have increased by at least \$650,000 and \$600,000 for the twelve months ended December 31, 2011 and 2010, respectively, if the Company would have instead used an unaffiliated entity to provide comparable services at the surveyed rates.
 All affiliate contracts are reviewed and approved by SGRP's Audit Committee, as described below.
+See also Dependence Upon and Cost of Services Provided by Affiliates in Item 1A (Risk Factors) in SGRP's 2011 Annual Report.